-It’s a jungle out there in the school yard.
-And we don’t just mean for the kids.
-The mums you’ll meet on the Singapore school run have a veritable riot of tastes and tendencies.
-From the crunchy neo-hippy mum, to the active wear enthusiast, the corporate mummy to the organic vegan mum, there are many vying for their own patch of bitumen.
+It’s a jungle out there in the schoolyard – and we don’t just mean for the kids.
+The mums you’ll meet at the Singapore school run have a veritable riot of tastes and tendencies.
+From the crunchy neo-hippy mum and the activewear enthusiast to the corporate mummy and the organic vegan mum, there are many vying for their own patch of bitumen.
 Observing these women in their natural environment is your reward for wrangling your littles to school on time every freaking morning.

 Disclaimer: this is all tongue in cheek, obviously!
-We love all mums – whether they’re looking like they went through a hedge on the way in : it can be a tough gig for all of us.
+We love all mums – even when they look like they went through a hedge on the way in (that’s us!).
+Parenting can be a tough gig for all of us.

-Taking out the number one spot as the most commonly spotted madre at the school gate is the active wear mum.
+Another most commonly spotted madre at the school gate is the activewear mum.
 You know the type: immaculately dressed head to toe in matching high-end sports garb (think Lululemon and Adidas Ultraboosts).
-A sophisticated eye will quickly spot the two distinct subspecies in this prolific group.
-First up is the boot camp babe, who you’ll spot around town at every possible hard-core sweat-fest on offer, and whose idea of a relaxing Sunday morning is to treat her perfectly sculpted body to a 5am half iron-woman race.
-Kudos.
-The mere thought leaves us in a cold (non-sport induced) sweat.
+A sophisticated eye will quickly spot the two distinct subspecies in this prolific group: first up is the boot camp babe, who you’ll spot around town at every possible hard-core sweat-fest on offer, and whose idea of a relaxing Sunday morning is to treat her perfectly sculpted body to a 5am half iron-woman race.
+Kudos to you, for the mere thought of it leaves us in a cold (non-sport induced) sweat.

 Free-spirited crunchy mum is a bit of a chameleon, morphing from attachment mummy to free-range parent over time.
 She’ll be “wearing” her infant, who will be almost constantly simultaneously sleeping and feeding at her bra-free bosom.
 Said baby has no cot, pram or highchair, opting to live in symbiosis with a bamboo fibre-clad mother.

 Co-dependency is well and truly over once baby Patchouli reaches school age.
-This progressive minded mum is a disciple of the free-range kid movement, otherwise known as ‘how we were brought up in the ’80s’.
-She’s been known to arm her independent mini-adult with a map, $5 and a compass, and challenge them to navigate home (c’mon, it’s only 5km and and two buses people!).
-Playdates are to be actively avoided unless you aren’t judgy about unaccompanied five year-olds looking after two year-olds in the swimming pool.
+This progressive-minded mum is a disciple of the free-range kid movement, otherwise known as ‘how we were brought up in the ’80s’.
+She’s been known to arm her independent mini-adult with a map, $5 and a compass, and challenge them to navigate home (c’mon, it’s only 5km and two buses people!).
+Playdates are to be actively avoided unless you aren’t judgy about unaccompanied five-year-olds looking after two-year-olds in the swimming pool.
 Totally fine.

 Let’s face it; at any given time in this wonderful city called Singapore, all of the above school mums are interchangeable with The Helper.
 Bless Bonus Mum’s cotton socks for being there when we can’t, for carrying the school bags, and always keeping calm under pressure.
 Us HoneyKids mums rely on Bonus Mum to pick up any pieces that fall between the cracks.
 This never happens of course…